-The entry corresponding to the CFTC in Table 8 of the Peer Review Report indicates both that masking is not permitted in the United States by statute and that the CFTC's Division of Market Oversight ("DMO") nevertheless has issued time-limited relief stating that it will not recommend enforcement action for a failure to report certain identifying information for enumerated jurisdictions.
+The entry corresponding to the CFTC in Table 8 of the Peer Review Report indicates both that masking is not expressly provided for by statute and that the CFTC's Division of Market Oversight ("DMO") nevertheless has issued time-limited relief stating that it will not recommend enforcement action for a failure to report certain identifying information for enumerated jurisdictions.
 A fuller explanation with respect to the CFTC is provided below.
 The SEC does not permit or accommodate masking of data.